eucrypt/unmarshal-docs/docs/parser/utility_schema.md

 Table name: `TOKEN_DETAILS`

-This table house token related metadata such as the symbol, the decimals and the name.
+This table houses token related metadata such as the symbol, the decimals and the name.
 It’s a quick and easy way to get information about a token whose existence is only made aware by a contract address.

 <table>